(Updated January 2019)

 Once you completed the transfer of all required objects, developments, and configuration, you certainly want to test that all works well in your new SAP BW/4HANA system.
 It’s all low risk, since it runs in parallel with your existing SAP BW system, which remains unchanged.
 You should be able to compare both sides easily.
 All good?
 Tell your users to logon to SAP BW/4HANA and turn your old system off.
 Done.

 Some customers like the Remote Conversion approach but want more flexibility when it comes to the data that should go into the new SAP BW/4HANA system.
 This is where a Shell Conversion is the way to go.
 It will bring over all data models and flows like a Remote Conversion.
 However, neither master nor transaction data are transferred.
 This gives you the following options: Re-load as much data as you like from your source systems, load data from original SAP BW system, or simply ignore historical data and start fresh.
-The Shell Conversion is already in general availability.
+The Shell Conversion is already in general availability and works for SAP BW release 7.0 or higher.

 We know there are a lot more details to cover, but this gave you an overview of how In-place, Remote, and Shell Conversions work in general.